Homework

 The Rig Veda is the earliest of four ancient collections of poems, prayers and religious instructions that formed the early core of Hinduism.

 In eastern Iran, the Avestan language was used to compose the Gathas, 17 hymns believed to have been composed by the prophet Zarathustra (or Zoroaster).
 Dating is debated, but thought to be somewhere between 1500 and 500 BCE.
 Zoroaster was a religious reformer who considered the pagan pantheon of the Rig Vedas not worthy of worship and instead taught worship of a single supreme creator.
 Zoroastrianism was the official religion of the Iranian empires, from Cyrus the Great in 550 BCE until the Muslim conquest of Persia in 632 CE.
 The Avestan language is quite similar to ancient Sanskrit, and it is thought that both cultures must have been derived from a people who moved into and conquered northern India and eastern Iran around the same time.
-We'll explore these people in Week 10.
+We'll explore these people in great detail in Week 9.

-The kingdom of Mitanni, in what is present day Syria/Lebannon, spoke the non-Indo-European Hurrian language, but like the Hittites next door, seemed to be ruled by an Indo-European speaking people.
+The kingdom of Mitanni, in what is present day Syria/Lebanon, spoke the non-Indo-European Hurrian language, but like the Hittites next door, seemed to be ruled by an Indo-European speaking people.
 The name Maitanni combines an Indo-European stem maita-, meaning "to unite" with a Hurrian suffix -nni, and thus meant the "united kingdom."
 The kingdom was contemporaneous with the Hittites, lasting from 1600 BCE to 1260 BCE.
-However, the rulers of Mittani do not seem to be related to the Hittites, but rather to the Sanskrit speakers in India.
+However, the rulers of Mitanni do not seem to be related to the Hittites, but rather to the Sanskrit speakers in India.
 The name of the Mitanni capital city, Waššukanni, was Old Indic vasu-khani, literally “wealth-mine.”
-The Mittani kings had Indo-Aryan throne names (e.g. Tvesa-ratha ‘having an attacking chariot’, and S’attuara I was Satvar ‘warrior’).
-The Mittani were famous as charioteers and, in the oldest surviving horse-training manual in the world, a Mitanni horse trainer named Kikkuli (a Hurrian name) used many Old Indic terms for technical details, including horse colors and numbers of laps.
-Additionally, important deities from the Rig Veda are listed as witnesses in a treaty between the Mittani kingdom and the Hittites.
-The similarities between the Mittani kingdom and the Indo-Aryans 3,000 miles away has long puzzled researchers.
+The Mitanni kings had Indo-Aryan throne names (e.g. Tvesa-ratha ‘having an attacking chariot’, and S’attuara I was Satvar ‘warrior’).
+The Mitanni were famous as charioteers and, in the oldest surviving horse-training manual in the world, a Mitanni horse trainer named Kikkuli (a Hurrian name) used many Old Indic terms for technical details, including horse colors and numbers of laps.
+Additionally, important deities from the Rig Veda are listed as witnesses in a treaty between the Mitanni kingdom and the Hittites.
+The similarities between the Mitanni kingdom and the Indo-Aryans 3,000 miles away has long puzzled researchers.
 David Anthony suggests that maybe a Hurrian speaking king hired Old Indic speaking mercenaries, perhaps charioteers, who overthrew the king and founded a dynasty.
-In any event, the Mittani kingdom was sandwiched between the Hittites, Egyptians and Assyrians, and like the Hittites, were eventually taken over by the Assyrians and disappeared.
+In any event, the Mitanni kingdom was sandwiched between the Hittites, Egyptians and Assyrians, and like the Hittites, were eventually taken over by the Assyrians and disappeared.

 Kingdom of Mitanni at its greatest extent under c.
 1490 BCE